-As part of its response to COVID-19, the City of Fargo will utilize its CDBG-CV funding appropriated by the CARES Act for operational support for homeless prevention, diversion, and emergency housing assistance.
+As part of its response to COVID-19, the City of Fargo will utilize its CDBG COVID (CDBG-CV) funding for operational support for homeless prevention, diversion, and emergency housing assistance.
 This assistance will fund Housing Navigators for the Gladys Ray Shelter, which will be staffed in coordination with Presentation Partners in Housing.
 Although this is a 2019 Action Plan project, this project will not be underway until the Program Year for the 2020 Action Plan.